Creating different visualizations

 The Bar Chart visualization type is suitable for comparing quantities across categories.
 It provides a clear visual representation of data, making it easy to identify trends and patterns.

-You can create a bar chart card to visualize the ratings distribution per location:
+Create a bar chart card to visualize the ratings distribution per location:

 Execute the following Cypher query in the card editor to get the results: